ThCC/postman-client/README.rst

 context - Dict - No - Global variables use in the Template.
 The format is expressed in the example (above).

 context_per_recipient - Dict - No - Variables set for each recipient.
 The format is expressed in the example (above).

+**Client Parameters:**

+Parameter - Type - Required - Description

+key - String - Yes - Your account's public key in the Postman.

+secret - String - Yes - Your account's private key in the Postman.

+fail_silently - Bool - No - If set to `True` the lib will raise it's exceptions.
+Default `False`.